maxamillion32/gift-registry/readme.txt

         http://yourwebsite.com/wp-content/plugins/gift-registry/php/ipn_handler.php
         And make sure IPN messages are Enabled

-* Purchase an Authentication Key for your plugin
 * Test the checkout to make sure it works as expected
 * Receive Gifts (hooray!)